ElmerCSC/elmerfem/elmerice/Solvers/Documentation/Adjoint_CostDiscSolver.md

      !##  the rms (i.e. not normalised by standard error) Cost Filename = File ""

-     !# Name of the variable that contain the cost value !#  must exist and can be a global variable
+     !# Name of the variable that contains the cost value !#  must exist and can be a global variable
      Cost Variable Name = String ""